 Unfortunately, arugula is limited in what you can use it for.
 It does not work well in marinades, sauces, or as a spread for meats.

-You will need to use much more arugula than horseradish.
-Try adding in 1-2 cups and add as needed.
+You will need to use much more arugula than substituting for horseradish.
+Try adding in 1-2 cups and adjust as needed.

 Yes, as with all foods, horseradish does go bad.
 It does mold or change appearance, but the taste will deteriorate over time.
 Once you purchase horseradish, it offers the best and most intense taste for the initial 1-2 weeks.

 Yes, you can use Dijon mustard as a horseradish substitute.
 Horseradish sauce and dijon both provide a similar sweet/sour taste and a creaminess to dishes.
 Though, this swap will not work well for all recipes.

 The first words that come to mind when describing horseradish flavor are intense and spicy.
 Horseradish offers quick heat to any dish.
 You may also find horseradish to have a peppery flavor when you eat it.

 No, horseradish and mustard are not the same ingredients.
 They each originate from different plants and offer different flavors.
 Horseradish is a cruciferous vegetable, while mustard derives from ground seeds.
 While they are from different plants, they do come from the same plant family.